N2M: Bridging Navigation and Manipulation by Learning Pose Preference from Rollout: Simulation Experiment

 Since N2M doesn't rely on any assumptions about tasks, policies, and robot hardware, it has a broad applicability.
 To validate this, we select four predefined tasks and three policy designs in RoboCasa.
 We train multiple N2M modules using 5 to 70 successful rollouts and select the best-performing model for each setting.
-We report the averaged success rate from 300 trials in Fig.~\ref{fig: exp1,2}.
+We report the averaged success rate from 300 trials in Fig.~\ref{fig: exp1,2,3}.

-Across all settings, N2M consistently outperforms the reachability baseline, demonstrating that naive integration of navigation and manipulation, without accounting for the policy’s preference, leads to poor performance.
-This emphasizes the necessity of N2M that can effectively bridge navigation and manipulation.
+N2M consistently outperforms the reachability baseline, demonstrating the limitation of non-policy-aware methods.
+This emphasizes the necessity of policy-aware methods that can effectively bridge navigation and manipulation.
 Second, the success rate with our N2M module is comparable to the oracle baseline, indicating that N2M can reliably estimate preferable initial poses across various settings.

-Notably, for the \textit{PnPCounterToCab} task in Fig~\ref{fig: exp1,2}(a) and DP in Fig~\ref{fig: exp1,2}(b), N2M outperforms the oracle baseline.
+Notably, for the \textit{PnPCounterToCab} task in Fig~\ref{fig: exp1,2,3}(a) and DP in Fig~\ref{fig: exp1,2,3}(b), N2M outperforms the oracle baseline.
 This is especially remarkable, as it demonstrates that the policy's preference does not necessarily align with the distribution from training data.
 N2M module, trained directly from policy rollouts, effectively captures these preferences, achieving superior performance compared to the oracle baseline.
 This finding wouldn't have been possible with similarity-based in-distribution estimation methods, highlighting the importance of learning from rollouts that reflect the actual behavior and preference of the manipulation policy.